A Higher-Order Language for Markov Kernels and Linear Operators: Syntax

 \subsection{A Markov Kernel Language}

-We need a language which can program Markov kernels.
+We need a language to program Markov kernels.
 Since we are aiming at generality, we are assuming the least amount of structure possible.
-As such we will be working with the internal language of Markov categories, as presented in Figure~\ref{fig:syntax} and Figure~\ref{fig:typmk}.
+As such we will be working with the internal language of Markov categories, as presented in Figure~\ref{fig:syntax} and Figure~\ref{fig:typmk}\footnote{c.f.
+Appendix~\ref{app:sem}.}.
 Note that we are implicitly assuming a set of primitives for the functions $\textcolor{orange}f$.